CosmosOS/Cosmos/ReadMe - Solutions.txt

 -C.B.Builder - Essentially the user kit.
 A C# program which automates the building and installation of Cosmos wtih a GUI.

--C.B.Insaller - Think this is the UAC workaround task?
+-C.B.Insaller - This is the UAC workaround task?

 ******* Add C.B.Common & C.B.MSBuild or to compiler??